mihaelamj/mmbooks/README.md

 ## Intro

+This is a playgorund for a Plurasight course:
+#####RESTful Web Services with Node.js and Express
+by Johnatan Mills

 ###REST Verbs
 * GET - requests data (a list of objects or a specific object)
 * POST - adds data